-Originally from Orange County, I graduated from Morrison Christian Academy in Taichung, Taiwan, and am a Junior majoring in Finance with a minor in Data Science.
+Originally from Orange County, I graduated from Morrison Christian Academy in Taichung, Taiwan, and major in Finance with a minor in Data Science.

 This year at Notre Dame, I am thrilled to continue bridging my passions for financial empowerment as the Chief Marketing Officer at JIFFI, a local 501c3 microfinance company.
 On campus, I am involved with SIBC, Notre Dame’s largest business club, in which I have traveled and spearheaded teams to analyze cases and present projects to various consulting and finance firms.
 Additionally, as an International Ambassador, I have had the privilege of bringing my personal experience as a third-culture kid and working as a peer mentor and cross-cultural leader to assist international students with their academic, cultural, and social adjustments to Notre Dame.

 Outside the classroom, I keep myself busy with Club Boxing, co-rec sports, and independent research.
 In spring 2020, I am studying abroad in London - I’m incredibly excited to fully immerse myself in European culture and to explore all of the fascinating landmarks!
 Notre Dame is a place like no else---the everyday smiles that I see at breakfast, on the way to DeBartolo Hall, or the short conversations that are held in my dorm--are the very things that make Notre Dame home.
 I cannot be more blessed and thankful to be here with all of my amazing peers.
 Go Irish!